brettz9/filebrowser-enhanced/README.md

 # Higher-priority todos
 1. Resubmit to AMO (and note to reviewers that other concerns from last review should be overcome)
+1. Provide key command to allow for display of "pinned" "Start menu" drag-and-drop customizable apps (as in Windows 8, but for registering web apps (or desktop apps?) or at user initiation, including (via WebAppFind?) from actual OS desktop right-click invocation using a special mode or SendTo for folders).
+1. Provide means for web (or desktop?) apps (or user) to register for a "task bar" and optionally display this at the bottom of the screen (do as dynamic XUL overlay so as to be visible across any Firefox tab).
+Also include an icon equivalent to "Reveal Desktop" which brings one to a (pinned?) tab which shows a one's OS desktop opened in Firefox.
+Could leverage Firefox's pinned app functionality (with the option for pinning to be initiated (via WebAppFind), from the desktop), but change so that the pinned tabs are more visible (and then one could hide one's OS task bar if all functionality can be replicated).

 # Possible Todos